ips-protocol/go-ips/docs/fuse.md

 also a homebrew formula (`brew install osxfuse`) but users report best results installing from the official OSXFUSE installer package.

-Note that `ipfs` attempts an automatic version check on `osxfuse` to prevent you from shooting yourself in the foot if you have pre `2.7.0`.
-Since checking the OSXFUSE version [is more complicated than it should be], running `ipfs mount` may require you to install another binary:
+Note that `ipws` attempts an automatic version check on `osxfuse` to prevent you from shooting yourself in the foot if you have pre `2.7.0`.
+Since checking the OSXFUSE version [is more complicated than it should be], running `ipws mount` may require you to install another binary:

 ```sh
 go get github.com/jbenet/go-fuse-version/fuse-version
 ```

-If you run into any problems installing FUSE or mounting IPFS, hop on IRC and speak with us, or if you figure something new out, please add to this document!
+If you run into any problems installing FUSE or mounting IPWS, hop on IRC and speak with us, or if you figure something new out, please add to this document!

 ## Prepare mountpoints

-By default ipfs uses `/ipfs` and `/ipns` directories for mounting, this can be changed in config.
+By default ipws uses `/ipfs` and `/ipns` directories for mounting, this can be changed in config.
 You will have to create the `/ipfs` and `/ipns` directories explicitly.
 Note that modifying root requires sudo permissions.